VIWET/GoDepositCLI/README.md

 #### Flags

-Generally `bls-to-execution` command use the same collection of flags as deposit generation command:
+Generally `bls-to-execution` command use the same collection of flags as deposit generating command:

 - `--mnemonic-language`